Wasp Stings Medication

 Epinephrine (Adrenalin, EpiPen)

-DOC for treating anaphylactoid reactions.
-Has alpha-agonist effects that include increased peripheral vascular resistance, reversed peripheral vasodilatation, systemic hypotension, and vascular permeability.
+Epinephrine is the drug of choice for treating anaphylactoid reactions.
+It has alpha-agonist effects that include increased peripheral vascular resistance, reversed peripheral vasodilatation, systemic hypotension, and vascular permeability.
 Beta-agonist effects of epinephrine include bronchodilatation, chronotropic cardiac activity, and positive inotropic effects.

-Epinephrine can be administered SC for mild-to-moderate reactions and IV and via ET.
+Epinephrine can be administered subcutaneously for mild-to-moderate reactions and intravenously and via an endotracheal tube.

-Beta agonist for bronchospasm refractory to epinephrine.
-Relaxes bronchial smooth muscle by action on beta2 receptors with little effect on cardiac muscle contractility.
+Albuterol is a beta-agonist for bronchospasm refractory to epinephrine.
+It relaxes bronchial smooth muscle by action on beta2 receptors, with little effect on cardiac muscle contractility.

 Class Summary